517 – Armed Detention Officer Program

 VII.
 Required Equipment

-VIII.
+IX.
 Call Out Procedure

 E. The classification status of the inmate (e.g., escape risk or high profile) will determine the number of armed personnel assigned to transport and guard the inmate while at the hospital.

-A. Armed detention officers must secure the scene whenever a use of force or weapon discharge occurs in the performance of their duties.
+A. Armed Detention Officers must secure the scene whenever a use of force or weapon discharge occurs in the performance of their duties.

-C. Armed detention officers must follow Policy #501 – De-escalation & Response to Resistance whenever they are involved in a weapon discharge, use of force, or any situation causing injury to an inmate or any other person.
+C. Armed Detention Officers must follow Policy #501 – De-escalation & Response to Resistance whenever they are involved in a weapon discharge, use of force, or any situation causing injury to an inmate or any other person.

-X. Reports

 XI.
+Reports

+XII.
 Supervisor Responsibilities

-B. An updated list of armed detention officers will be maintained in Operations.
-This list will also include the armed detention officers’ qualification dates.
+B. An updated list of Armed Detention Officers will be maintained in Operations.
+This list will also include the Armed Detention Officers’ qualification dates.

 D. The on-duty operations sergeant will be responsible for completing Blue Team entries for any incident requiring such entry.